TRACE: Transformer-based Risk Assessment for Clinical Evaluation: Experimental Evaluation

-Table \ref{tab:results_brfss14} compares the performance of the proposed TRACE model, with the Neural Network from \cite{Xie2019} that outperformed all the baselines for the task of type 2 diabetes risk prediction on BRFSS 2014 dataset.
-Our model was evaluated using different values of the Focal Loss hyperparameter $\alpha$ and as shown, it consistently outperforms the neural network by \cite{Xie2019} in several key metrics.
-More specifically, for higher $\alpha$ values, our model achieves the best performance in terms of Sensitivity and Balanced Accuracy metrics, reflecting its robustness in identifying positive cases while maintaining a balanced performance across both classes.
+Table~\ref{tab:results_brfss14} compares the performance of the proposed TRACE model, with the Neural Network from \cite{Xie2019} that outperformed all the baselines for the task of type 2 diabetes risk prediction on BRFSS~2014 dataset.
+The dataset is pre-processed based on the guidelines by \cite{Xie2019}.
+Our model is evaluated using different values of the Focal Loss hyperparameter $\alpha$ and as shown, it consistently outperforms the neural network by \cite{Xie2019} in several key metrics.
+More specifically, for higher $\alpha$ values, our model achieves the best performance in terms of Sensitivity and Balanced Accuracy metrics, reflecting its robustness in identifying positive cases while maintaining a balanced performance between the classes.